 The Rhinoplasty Surgery Procedure

-Depending on the work being performed, rhinoplasty surgery is sometimes performed through incisions hidden completely inside the nose.
-More often, internal incisions are combined with a small, well-camouflaged, external incision on the columella (the skin that separates the nostrils).
-The skin is then freed from the nasal framework, allowing the facial plastic surgeon to sculpt the underlying cartilage and bone into the desired shape.
-Incisions are closed with fine sutures, and a protective splint is applied for one week.
-Rhinoplasty surgery is performed on an outpatient basis.
+Rhinoplasty surgery is performed on an outpatient basis, and patients are typically under general anesthesia during the procedure.
+Depending on the work being performed, rhinoplasty surgery is sometimes conducted through incisions hidden completely inside the nose (called endonasal, or closed rhinoplasty).
+More often, internal incisions are combined with a small, well-camouflaged external incision on the columella (the skin that separates the nostrils).
+The skin is then freed from the nasal framework, allowing your surgeon to sculpt the underlying cartilage and bone into the desired shape (called external, or open rhinoplasty).
+Once reshaping is complete, the incisions are closed with fine sutures.
+Rhinoplasty can take between one to three hours based on the complexity of the procedure.

 What to Expect After Rhinoplasty Surgery

-Patients who have undergone rhinoplasty surgery have bruising and swelling around the nose and eyes that improves over the first couple of weeks.
-Some patients may appreciate minor swelling that persists for a few months depending on their skin type.
+After surgery, a protective splint is applied to the nose and remains in place for one week.
+Bruising and swelling around the nose and eyes is very common and usually improves over the first couple of weeks of recovery.
+Some patients may experience minor swelling that can persist for up to a year, depending on their skin type.
 Discomfort is generally quite mild and readily treated with medication.
-After about one week, the surgeon will remove stitches and the protective splint.
-Most patients return to work in five to seven days.
+Within about a week after surgery, the surgeon will remove stitches and the protective splint.
+Most patients return to work within five to seven days.
 Eyeglasses should not rest on the nasal bridge for four to six weeks.
 We will be happy to show you how to safely adjust your glasses during the healing period.
-Contact lenses can be worn during the healing process if desired.
+Contact lenses can be worn during the healing process, if desired.

-It is important that prospective Kansas City patients thoroughly explore their options and expectations for rhinoplasty surgery.
-Dr. J. David Kriet and Dr. Clinton D. Humphrey are here to address any questions or concerns you may have.
-To schedule a consultation, please contact our Kansas City practice today.
+Dr. J. David Kriet and Dr. Clinton D. Humphrey can address any questions or concerns you may have during a consultation.
+For more information about rhinoplasty, or if you would like to schedule an appointment, please contact our practice today.